Funding for Charles Causley's home retreat

 The latest grant will support a writer in residency programme.
 Mr Causley spent most of his life in Launceston.

-The Charles Causley Trust, which was set up just before the poet's death, purchased his Launceston home in 2007.'Fantastic opportunity'
+The Charles Causley Trust, which was set up just before the poet's death, purchased his Launceston home in 2007.

 The trust has spent 18 months securing funding to bring the house back into use.